The Only Apartment Moving Checklist You’ll Ever Need

 Do a Walk-Through and Pick Up Keys

 If you can, pick up the keys and do a walk-through of your new apartment while there’s nothing in it — and document the condition of everything as a record and reference for when you move again.
-Fix anything, clean anything, and get ready for your move.
+Take photos, particularly of any damaged floors, blinds, appliances, or walls.
+Then it’s time to review your apartment moving checklist — and get ready for your move!

 Get Confirmations, Again

 Last call for confirmations.
 Be sure you double-check times, meeting places, permits, handoffs, etc., a few days before your move to avoid any surprises on moving day.
-You should also confirm (again) that your utilities will be working by moving day.
+You should also confirm (yes, again) that your utilities will be working by moving day.

 Plug In Your Fridge